-When lymph nodes in your armpit (axilla) are removed during your axillary lymph node dissection, nearby lymphatic vessels can be damaged.
-This can make it hard for your lymphatic system to drain properly.
-If this happens, lymphatic fluid can build up in your arm, hand, breast, or torso on your affected side.
+When lymph nodes in your armpit are removed, nearby lymphatic vessels can be damaged.
+This can make it hard for your lymphatic system to drain like it should.
+If this happens, lymphatic fluid can build up in your arm, hand, breast, or torso (body) on your affected side.
 Your affected side is the side of your body where your lymph nodes were removed.

-When too much lymphatic fluid builds up in an area, it causes swelling called lymphedema.
+When too much lymphatic fluid builds up in an area, it causes swelling.
+This swelling is called lymphedema (LIM-fuh-DEE-muh).
 You may also feel heaviness or pain in the area, have a higher risk for infections, or both.
 Lymphedema symptoms can be mild or severe (strong) enough to make the area grow very large.
-Sometimes, symptoms don’t develop for months or years after surgery.
+Some people don’t have symptoms for months or years after surgery.

 There’s no cure for lymphedema, but there are treatments, such as massage and compression garments.
 Compression garments are pieces of clothing that squeeze an area of your body to help with swelling.